The Noble Call

 Annual Christmas Show

 The Noble Call Christmas show takes audiences back to the 'hearth’ of an Irish Christmas, filled with songs, stories, rousing music and traditional Irish dancing.The Noble Call is that age-old Irish tradition,where, in the 'wee' small hours of the morning when everyone gets a chance to sing a song or tell a story.
 This Noble Call tradition is very popular at Christmas time in Ireland, as family’s gather together, to welcome home their sons and daughters from distant shores and to share in the festivities.
 And no better way to do that than through music!
-Lead by one of Ireland’s foremost traditional Irish Tenors- Paddy Homan, star of the hugely successful I AM IRELAND SHOW - The Noble Call also features Mick Broderick on Bozouki and Dave Curley on Guitar, Banjo and Vocals, from the Band, SLIDE.
+Lead by one of Ireland’s foremost traditional Irish Tenors- Paddy Homan, star of the hugely successful I AM IRELAND SHOW - The Noble Call also features Mick Broderick on Bozouki and David Curley from the Band, SLIDE.
 With Homan hailing from Cork City, Broderick from Dublin and Curley from Galway, the 'banter' and fun is always high!
 There will be many special guests and dancers for what promises to be an incredible night of music, song and dance.

 For bookings- call 857.891.6333 or email email@example.com